minvws/nl-covid19-notification-app-ios/ARCHITECTURE.md

 [Mockolo](https://github.com/uber/mockolo) is used for generating Mocks.
 The `ENTests` target has a build step to generate mocks automatically.
 Make sure to annotate interfaces with `/// @mockable` to have mocks generated for it.

+## Snapshot tests

+[Snapshot Tests](https://github.com/pointfreeco/swift-snapshot-testing) are used to protect against unwanted UI changes.
+Ensure you commit Snapshot tests for any UI related implementations/changes.
+These should be run on the iPhone 11 simulator.

 ## Questions / Feedback / Remarks

-Please reach out to the #notificatie-app-ios channel in the [CodeFor.NL](codefor.nl) slack workspace or directly to one us of: Leon Boon, Rob Mulder or Robin van Dijke.
+Please reach out to the #notificatie-app-ios channel in the [CodeFor.NL](codefor.nl) slack workspace or directly to one us of: Leon Boon, Rob Mulder, Cameron Mc Gorian or Robin van Dijke.